 No, cell phones don’t cause fire.
 Experts say that there is no correlation between the fire ignited in the gas station and cell phones.

 FCC or Federal Communications Commission made clear with several studies and concluded that wireless communication devices like smartphones don’t have the potential risk to spark and ignite fire.

-But there is a theoretical possibility that cell phone battery can cause a spark and ignite but this is possible only at prefect conditions.
+But there is a theoretical possibility that cell phone battery can cause a spark and ignite but this is possible only at perfect conditions.
 But this is just a theoretical possibility and it is far from practical situations.